alexanderby/create-grunt-tasks/readme.md

 > Create Grunt tasks as a chain of sub-tasks

-This module simplifies tasks creation and structuring tasks as a sequence of sub-tasks by eliminating the configuration mess.
-Grunt plug-ins tasks are loaded using the [load-grunt-tasks](https://www.npmjs.com/package/load-grunt-tasks) module.
+This module simplifies task creation by eliminating the configuration mess.
+Grunt tasks are loaded using the [load-grunt-tasks](https://www.npmjs.com/package/load-grunt-tasks) module.

 ## Install